gnames/gnparser/README.md

 few megabytes).
 As a result the binary file of ``gnparser`` is all you need to make it work.
 You can install it by downloading the [latest version of the binary][releases] for your operating system, and placing it in your ``PATH``.

+### Install with Homebrew

+[Homebrew] is a packaging system originally made for Mac OS X. You can use it now for Mac, Linux, or Windows X WSL (Windows susbsystem for Linux).

+1. Install Homebrew according to their [instructions][Homebrew].

+2. Install `gnparser` with:

+    ```bash
+    brew tap gnames/gn
+    brew install gnparser
+    ```

 ### Linux or OS X